Updates June 2022

 - Rescheduling patients that are sick

-- Anyone entering the office must wear a mask
+- Anyone entering the office must wear a mask and use hand sanitizer

 - Screening questionnaire for everyone entering the office